 Dr. Sarah Chen stared at the microscopic images in disbelief.
-After 12 weeks of topical [GHK-Cu](/database/ghk-cu) treatment, the hair follicles showed something she'd never seen before — complete regeneration of the dermal papilla, the structure that controls hair growth.
+After 12 weeks of topical **GHK-Cu** treatment, the hair follicles showed something she'd never seen before — complete regeneration of the dermal papilla, the structure that controls hair growth.
+Researchers looking to replicate these findings can source research-grade GHK-Cu from verified suppliers.
 The follicle miniaturization that defines androgenetic alopecia had reversed.
 Not slowed.
 Reversed.

 This wasn't supposed to happen.
 Traditional hair loss treatments like **minoxidil and finasteride** can slow progression, maybe thicken existing hairs.
 But follicles that had shrunk to produce only fine, colorless vellus hairs were now generating thick, pigmented terminal hairs again.